 Ask questions, share opinions, be open about feelings, and talk to your partner.

 We all enter a relationship to give, right?
 But in giving, we also get something from the relationship.

-Our need for affection, companionship and a confidante are all satisfied within a healthy relationship.
+Our needs for affection, companionship, and a confidante are all satisfied in a healthy relationship.